Buy this book! | View Cart | Check Out

 4. The New Divisions: A Geography Reconfigured

-Randy Martin is Professor of Art and Public Policy and Associate Dean of Faculty and Interdisciplinary Programs at New York University.
+Randy Martin (1957–2015) was Professor of Art and Public Policy and Associate Dean of Faculty and Interdisciplinary Programs at New York University.
 He is the author and editor of seven books, including, most recently, Under New Management .

 Labor in Crisis, edited by Stanley Aronowitz.